This is a story…

 Geez.
 No need to be so aggressive right off the bat.
 I’m joking of course, if you couldn’t tell that yet.
 I joke often, and I think I’m humorous.
 Although, I might be the only one.

 Books.
 Self-improvement.
 And travel.
 I’m obsessed with the world and all it has to offer.
 Experiences truly are priceless.
+I’m also obsessed with human potential and what we are truly capable of if we stay consistent.

 Simply, this site started from following my curiosities.